-Honey Mustard Brussels Sprout Salad is all about crisp, shredded Brussels sprouts tossed with slightly sweet honey mustard vinaigrette, dried cranberries and chopped pecans.
+Brussels Sprout Salad is all about fresh, crisp, shredded sprouts tossed with slightly sweet honey mustard vinaigrette, dried cranberries and chopped pecans.
 This delicious flavor combination is a perfect fall salad for your Holiday recipe repertoire!

+Raw Brussels Sprouts.
 In this shredded Brussels sprout salad recipe, we’re keeping them in their raw state and shredding them to use as a hearty stand in for lettuce.
 This recipe makes a large enough batch for 4 to 5 people to share.
-This Brussels sprout salad will keep well in an air-tight container in the fridge for up to 4-5 days.
-Add some chopped protein (such as chicken, turkey or pork) and you’ll have yourself a delicious and well-balanced lunch.

 Oil to vinegar ratio

-How to chop or shred Brussels Sprouts for the salad
+How to slice Brussels Sprouts for the salad

 This Honey Mustard Brussels sprout salad is perfect for potlucks or holiday meals, but you may find it to be a perfect complement to your everyday dinner as well.
 And it’s gluten-free!

-What to serve with this Brussels Sprout Salad
+What to serve with this Brussels Sprouts Salad

 More Holiday Recipes